Channel migrants: Thirty rescued as man dies off French coast

 Friday's drowning is thought to be the first fatality in the Channel in 2022.

 Prosecutors said the man who died on Friday was believed to be in his 20s and of Sudanese origin.

-Local media said the alarm was raised when someone on land spotted the boat getting into difficulty.
+Local media said the alarm was raised when someone on land spotted the boat getting into difficulty in freezing temperatures, possibly when they were trapped by the tide.
+Some of those rescued were suffering from hypothermia, according to officials.

 Last November, at least 27 peopled drowned in the Channel in the worst single incident involving migrant boats since the strait between northern France to the UK became a popular migration route.